yuanpngn/LBYARCH-MP2/README.md

 # **Dot Product Kernel Using C and x86-64 Assembly**

 ## **Project Overview**
-This project implements a dot product kernel for two vectors `A` and `B` using both:
+This project implements a dot product kernel for two vectors `vec1` and `vec2` using both:
 1. **C language**
 2. **x86-64 Assembly language**